crotwell/taup_python/README.md

 interoperation.
 The
-basic idea of this solution (or bandaid) is that this python library will spin up an instance of `taup web`, and then use that to answer many queries, avoiding the startup time of Java.
+basic idea of this solution (or bandaid) is that this python library will spin up an instance of `taup web`, and then use that to answer many queries via http, avoiding the startup time of Java.

 You will also need to have an instance of the
 [TauP Toolkit](https://taup.readthedocs.io/en/latest/)